 New styles of coffee like cold brew and nitro are becoming more popular.
 One in five people under 40 will have at least one every week.

-15. Many the coffee served in the United States uses gourmet beans.
+15. A number of the coffee served in the United States uses gourmet beans.

 (National Coffee Association)

-About 60% of the coffee served to Americans at their local coffee shop comes from premium-grade beans.
-These are likewise popular for home brewing.
+About 60% of the coffee served to Americans at their local coffee shop originates from premium-grade beans.
+These are also popular for home brewing.

 Frequently Asked Questions